-A press release is a useful communication tool that is distributed to the media.
-Its purpose is to announce news items, events, product launches or business updates.
-Journalists are more likely to cover your story if you have taken the time to draft your own release.
-They don't have the time to hunt around for the information they need.
-By providing everything they need at their fingertips, your story is more likely to be covered.
+Journalists are more likely to cover your story if you have taken the time to draft your press release.
+They often don't have time to hunt around for the information they need.
+By providing everything fuss-free, your story is more likely to be covered.

 These days, you've also got to consider online media.
-This is where your SEO strategy comes into play.
-Don't just provide them with a URL for your website.
-Make sure the journalist hyperlinks your keywords.
-For example, I always try and get online publications to hyperlink the following: Manchester PR Agency.
+It's where your SEO strategy comes in to play.
+Don't just provide the journalist with a URL for your website.
+Make sure they use hyperlinks that include your business name and/or keywords.

-With all of the above in mind, here's our top tips on how to write a press release:
+With all of the above in mind, here are ten tips on how to write a press release.

-Give your press release an interesting title – don’t worry too much about it being snappy.
-You just need your release to stand out from the crowd.
-Make sure your title is in bold.
-Put a date on your news release, ideally on the same date it's issued.
-This will add gravitas to your story.
+Give your press release an exciting title – don’t worry too much about it being snappy.
+You need your press release to stand out from the crowd.
+Make sure your heading is in bold.
+Put a date on your press release, ideally, on the same date it's issued.
+It will add gravitas to your story.

 If you're targeting online media, give your story a title with SEO in mind.
 This relates to meta titles because most posts on magazine sites, such as Creative Boom, should automatically take the title of your story and place into the meta title.
 Therefore, make sure you include your keywords, company name and business location.

-Decide whether your press release is for ‘Immediate release’ or ‘Embargoed Until X date’.
+Decide whether your press release is for ‘Immediate release’ or ‘Embargoed until X date’.
 Embargoed releases are useful for when you want the journalist to keep the story on hold until the date stipulated.
 It’s handy for product launches or events, for example.
+'Immediate' speaks for itself.

 Try to avoid repetition at all costs and keep sentences clear and concise.
 Don’t waffle.